Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 What about performance, memory, sound and autonomy?

-The tablet uses the current flagshipQualcomm Snapdragon 855 processor, which includes 1 × 2.84 GHz Kryo 485 core, 3 × 2.41 GHz Kryo 485, 4 × 1.78 GHz Kryo 485 and Adreno 640 graphics accelerator.
-RAM - 6 GB, internal - 128 GB, plus there is a slot MicroSD.
-It is worth noting that the new, very fast UFS 3.0 memory is used, as in the flagship Samsung Galaxy Note10 and Note10 +.
-The tablet works very quickly, very smoothly and copes with a large number of running heavy applications.
-Of course, with the performance in any games, everything is also in the best possible way.
-In the graphics settings (where they generally exist), you can safely twist everything to the maximum, if auto-tuning has not yet done so.
-Unfortunately, NFS: No Limits never delivered manual settings, and automatic settings are almost always underestimated, as well as resolution.
+The tablet uses the current flagshipQualcomm Snapdragon 855 processor, which includes a 1&#215;2.84 GHz Kryo 485 core, 3&#215;2.41 GHz Kryo 485, 4&#215;1.78 GHz Kryo 485 and Adreno 640 graphics accelerator.
+RAM - 6 GB, built-in - 128 GB, plus there is a MicroSD slot.
+It is worth noting that the new, very fast UFS 3.0 memory is used, as in the flagship Samsung Galaxy Note10 and Note10+.
+The tablet works very quickly, very smoothly and copes with a large number of heavy applications running.
+Of course, performance in any games is also at its best.
+In the graphics settings (where they exist at all), you can safely turn everything up to the maximum if the auto-tuning has not already done this.
+Unfortunately, manual settings were never introduced into NFS: No Limits, and automatic settings are almost always lowered, as is the resolution.

 </ img>